-When individuals involved in research projects who are not PIs at Case Western Reserve University leave the University, they may take copies of research data for projects on which they have worked.
-However, the PI must retain the original data at Case Western Reserve University, unless specific permission to do otherwise is granted by the Senior Vice President for Research and Technology Management or his/her designee.

-In the case of a student researcher who is not the PI, the PI may allow the student to take the original data (except for original informed consent documents if the study involves human subjects) when the student leaves the university as long as the student signs a written agreement (also signed by the PI and the Associate Vice President for Research or their designee) agreeing to accept custodial responsibilities for the data and that Case Western Reserve University will be given access to the data should that become necessary.
+When individuals involved in research projects who are not PI's at Case Western Reserve University leave the university, they may take copies of research data for projects on which they have worked.
+The PI must, however, retain original data, at Case Western Reserve University, unless specific permission to do otherwise is granted by the associate vice president for research.
+In the case of student research where the student is not the PI, the individual who is the PI may allow the student to take the original data (except for original informed consent documents if the study involves human subjects) when the student leaves the university as long as the student signs a written agreement (also signed by the PI and the associate vice president for research or his or her designee) agreeing to accept custodial responsibilities for the data and that Case Western Reserve University will be given access to the data should that become necessary.